Proxy Service#

 PROXY_REGISTRY_TOKEN |

-Access token for registry auth | "" |
+Access token for registry authentication | "" |

 Alternative to username/password |